jotavare/get_next_line/README.md

 ## MANDATORY
 - [x] Read from one file descriptor, one line at a time.
 - [x] Needs to return the line that was read.
 If empty or error, return `NULL`.
-- [x] Should work as expected reading from a file or from standard input.
+- [x] Should work as expected reading from a file or standard input.
 - [x] Returned line should include the terminating `\n` character, except if it's the end of the file and the line does not end with `\n`.
 - [x] The `get_next_line.h` header file should include at least the `get_next_line()` function.
 - [x] All adicional functions should be included in `get_next_line_utils.c` file, libft is not allowed.